Slide-Front-Slide is a front crawl swimming drill that lets you practice rolling from side to side, with an intermediary prone position.

-Mastering this drill allows you to have a more streamlined position while swimming freestyle.
+Mastering this drill allows you to have a more streamlined position while swimming front crawl.

-- Start to glide on your side as you practiced in the previous slide on your side freestyle drill.
+1) Start to glide on your side as you practiced in the previous slide on your side drill.

-- When your recovering arm is fully extended, place one hand on top of the other.
-You are now in the same position as in the balancing with extended arms freestyle stroke drill.
+5) When your recovering arm is fully extended, place one hand on top of the other.
+You are now in the same position as in the balancing with arms extended forward drill.

 6) Take a few moments to adjust your balance.
 Your head should be aligned with your spine, face turned downward.
 You are applying downward pressure on your head and chest so that your hips and legs feel light and are close to the water surface.

 7) When you feel balanced, sweep your other arm backward in the water.

 8) Roll on the side of the inactive arm when your backward sweeping hand moves past your head.